-Some of those bones made an appearance in Lynchburg College classrooms Tuesday.
+Some of those bones made an appearance in University of Lynchburg classrooms Tuesday.
 “I brought bones,” he explained, and then he removed human skulls from his box.

 Dr. Bass passed the bones around in an American history class and explained the clues they contained about the individuals’ lives and deaths.
 Carter Elliott ’19 was fascinated by what Dr. Bass could tell by examining the skulls.
 One skull was from a person who had been shot twice.
 Another bore signs of having been hit with something heavy, like a tire iron.

 “He was very energetic and very engaging,” Elliott said.
 “He made it relateable, so someone who didn’t have a background in anthropology or anatomy could understand the points he was trying to make.”